Byron1z/azure-network-protocols-B1z/README.md

 </p>
 <p>

-  From your Windows 10 VM within a command line, use "nslookup" to see what Disney.com and Pixar.com’s IP addresses are.
+  From your Windows 10 VM within a command line, use "**nslookup**" to see what Disney.com and Pixar.com’s IP addresses are.

   The `nslookup` command essentially asks our DNS server what the IP addresses of Disney, Pixar, and Google.

-  - You can also use "nslookup" to verify if a DNS Server is running.
+  - You can also use `nslookup` to verify if a DNS Server is running.

   Observe the DNS traffic being shown in Wireshark
 </p>